rewiring-nz/household-model/METHODOLOGY.md

 | Petrol        | 0.258                         |
 | Diesel        | 0.253                         |

+To calculate emissions savings, we simply take the difference between the current and electrified household's total emissions.

+> [!NOTE]
+> Emissions reductions from electrification are likely conservative, as it currently does not distinguish the amount of electricity that is self-consumed from solar (zero emissions) from the electricity consumed from the grid (emissions factor of 0.074).
+This has been noted as a future improvement in #46.

 ## Operating Costs

+After calculating energy consumption across fuel types, we first calculate how much of the electricity need is met by solar, battery storage, or straight from the grid, and how much solar-generated electricity is left over for export.
+Then, we calculate the volume energy costs for each fuel type, including the various sources of electricity, using the appropriate pricing.

+We add the fixed costs (gas, LPG, or grid connections) and Road User Charges, and subtract the revenue from solar export.
+This gives the total operating costs for a given household.
+We take the difference between the total operating costs for the current and electrified household to get the savings.

-### Energy
+### Solar self-consumption

+How much the household is able to self-consume their generated solar electricity will influence their savings.

+To calculate how much of their generated solar they are able to consume, we assume the a self-consumption rate of 50% for appliance energy needs, and 50% for vehicle energy needs.
+This is based on the following assumptions:

+- Water heating, which is near a third of average household loads, can be moved almost entirely into the solar window in what is described as a “thermal battery”.
+This is similar to existing “ripple control” used in New Zealand electric water heaters to avoid peak electricity times.
+- Other appliances, such as space heaters, can only be moved a small amount, with significant energy needs being met outside the solar window.
+- We consider this to be a conservative estimate of the load shifting possible by households.
+For example, with new electric vehicles having more range than a week or even two weeks of driving, households could choose to charge near 100% from solar on weekends or, if they are at home during sunlight hours, any time during the week.
+- The other electricity consumption is assumed at full grid electricity costs, which we also consider to be conservative as households often have access to low cost electric vehicle charging rates during off peak periods.

+Refer to the logic in `get_e_consumed_from_solar()` ([file](src/savings/energy/get_electricity_consumption.py)) for more details.

+## Battery impact

+We then calculate how much of the solar generation is stored in battery, then consumed or exported.

+ assume all machine types have the same self-consumption rates from the battery, so we can ignore how much of each machine category's needs are met by the battery storage.
+In future, we may wish to be more sophisticated about how certain machines pull more from the battery due to usage patterns.
+    # We assume that all the electricity stored in the battery is from solar.
+We don't yet allow for batteries (and therefore arbitrage) without solar.

+Battery cycle costs are calculated over a 15 year, 5475 cycle life.
+We assume a round trip efficiency of 95%.

-Energy prices for petrol, diesel, and natural gas, come from the average of the most recent four quarters of the MBIE Energy Prices data, based on 2024 New Zealand dollars.[^10] These prices are reconciled with a comparison of prices available to consumers from PowerSwitch provided by ConsumerNZ for May 2024.
+Energy prices for petrol, diesel, and natural gas, come from the average of the most recent four quarters of the [MBIE Energy Prices data](https://www.mbie.govt.nz/building-and-energy/energy-and-natural-resources/energystatistics-and-modelling/), based on 2024 New Zealand dollars.
+These prices are reconciled with a comparison of prices available to consumers from PowerSwitch provided by ConsumerNZ for May 2024.
 Where data is not provided (e.g. wood), an online comparison of prices is used.
 While MBIE provides combined residential gas fixed and volume costs in a combined rate, this is split into a lower cost volume rate, and a fixed yearly rate from natural gas offers available on PowerSwitch.

 We base the rate of inflation on the New Zealand CPI history from 2000 to 2024 at 2.56%.
 We set future product price base inflation at 2%.
 The real inflation rates used for energy are the nominal value minus the All CPI groups rate over the same period of 2.55% pa (All Groups CPI).
 The specific rate of inflation for each fuel type, alongside today's fixed & volume costs versus the average over the next 15 years, can be found in the table below.
 Our cost savings calculations for weekly & yearly savings use 2024 prices, while our lifetime savings use the average prices over 15 years.